 We have designed a walking route which will enable you to discover London in a day if you would rather walk to see the sights of the city.
 With our walking route, you will see some of London’s most important landmarks, and you will probably have time to see the Changing of the Guard, visit Westminster Abbey and go on the London Eye.

-After a short walk along London´s beautiful South Bank, we will cross the Thames again and walk until we get to the famous Trafalgar Square.
+We´ll cross the Thames over Hungerford and Golden Jubilee Bridges, and we´ll make our way towards Trafalgar Square.
 This is where the National Gallery (free entry) is.
 From Trafalgar Square, we can easily walk towards Piccadilly Circus.

-From Piccadilly Circus, we will go along Regent Street to get to Carnaby Street.
+From Piccadilly Circus, we will walk along Regent Street and explore Carnaby Street.
 After a small walk through London´s Soho, we will reach Leicester Square and Covent Garden.

 Itinerary to visit London in a day